 The best place to start is how implementing MDM will help solve key problems for the institution.
 What are the use cases?
 Define those problems and communicate them as goals.
 For example, “to reduce risk in our lending books,” “to improve data access compliance and security,” and “to have a complete view of every client.”
 Getting buy-in is much easier when people understand “what’s in it for me?”

 It’s also important to establish a clear data governance and stewardship framework from the beginning.
 Your governance framework outlines the “rules” for how data is treated in your organization, with a particular focus on maintaining compliance and quality.
 Your data stewardship practices lay out the roles and responsibilities for overseeing data practices.
 Take a look at our article here for some best practices for implementing MDM in banking.

 One key facet is choosing the right MDM technology.
-Your chosen software should support scalability and flexibility over time, growing with your bank and its needs.
+Your chosen finance data management software should support scalability and flexibility over time, growing with your bank and its needs.
 Ideally, it should be something that can be rolled out quickly rather than have a long lag time.
 Your bank doesn’t want to be stuck with the masses of financial institutions in the “proof of concept” phase!

 It’s also important to remember that any MDM program requires a commitment to continuous improvement and monitoring.
 The banking world often undergoes changes, and your MDM system needs to keep up and maintain data quality for long-term success.